Statistics 520

 Course Work

-There will be about 7--8 assignments, with "written" and "lab" problems mixed in; the assignments are due at Brightspace under assignments.
-There will also be two in-person written midterms and a final lab project.
-The midterms are closed-book but you are allowed 4 pages of letter-size double-sided crib sheets.
+There will be about 7--8 assignments, with "written" and "lab" problems mixed in.
+There will also be a midterm and a final.
+The midterm and the final are closed-book, but you are allowed 4 pages of letter-size double-sided crib sheets.

 Grading